gavinrozzi/grwebsite/content/project/ocradiolive.md

 caption = "Ocean County Radio Live"

 +++
+## The new way to scan Ocean County

 [Ocean County Radio Live](https://ocradio.live/) is taking the technical complexity and hassle out of scanning in Ocean County, New Jersey.
 I recently launched this website at the beginning of 2018.